microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 Second, you must add an entry to the `SCENARIOS` dictionary in `autogenbranch/clone_cmd.py`.

 #### Scripts/init_tasks.py
 Finally, you should provide an `Scripts/init_tasks.py` file, in your benchmark folder, and include a `main()` method therein.
-This method will be loaded and called automatically by `autogenbench clone`, after all manifest files have been downloaded.
-This `init_tasks.py` script is a great place to download benchmarks from their original sources, and then convert them to the JSONL format required by AutoGenBench:
+This method will be loaded and called automatically by `autogenbench clone` after all manifest files have been downloaded.

+This `init_tasks.py` script is a great place to download benchmarks from their original sources and convert them to the JSONL format required by AutoGenBench:
 - See `HumanEval/Scripts/init_tasks.py` for an example of how to expand a benchmark from an original GitHub repository.
 - See `GAIA/Scripts/init_tasks.py` for an example of how to expand a benchmark from `Hugging Face Hub`.
 - See `MATH/SCripts/init_tasks.py` for an example of how to expand a benchmark from an author-hosted website.